youtube/cobalt/cobalt/site/docs/development/setup-raspi.md

     Note that you can also exit YouTube on Cobalt by hitting the `[Esc]` key enough times to bring up the "Do you want to quit YouTube?" dialog and selecting "yes".

-### Improving Cobalt performance on Raspberry Pi

-1. You will find that there are some processes installed by default that run on the Raspberry Pi and can take away CPU time from Cobalt.
-You may wish to consider disabling these processes for maximum (and more consistent) performance, as they have been found to occasionally take >10% of the CPU according to `top`.
-    You can do this by typing:

-    ```
-    apt-get remove -y --auto-remove [PACKAGE_NAME, ...]
-    ```

-    For example:

-    ```
-    apt-get remove -y --auto-remove avahi-daemon
-    ```